What gathered ministry is currently taking place?

 During this transitional period, we will continue to send out a Live Stream of 5:00 Mass for live viewing.
 The recording is archived and can be viewed at a later time as well;

-Beginning the weekend of June 5th & 6th, you will notice that the line for reception of the Eucharist will be returning to our pre-pandemic process.
+The line for reception of the Eucharist as returned to our pre-pandemic process.
 We will continue to receive the Eucharist under one species (the precious bread) until we receive further direction from the Archdiocese.

 The worship aid for this weekend’s liturgies is available in our bulletin.
 Bulletins with the worship aid are available at the entrance to the church.

-Offertory baskets will not be passed during the liturgy but will be present in the walkways as you enter.
-We deeply appreciate the many households who continue to support the mission and ministries of our parish family through electronic giving.
+Offertory baskets are being passed during the liturgy.
+We also deeply appreciate the many households who continue to support the mission and ministries of our parish family through electronic giving.

 How do I watch the Sunday live stream Mass?